Wi-Fi-Labs/PokeRNG-LuaScripts/GEN 3/README.md

 * [mGBA 0.10.3](https://mgba.io/downloads.html) or later is required for mGBA scripts (latest version advised)
 * [Dolphin Lua-core](https://github.com/Real96/Dolphin-Lua-Core) is required for GCN scripts

+## How To Navigate The Scripts

+You can cycle between different pages of the lua scripts and toggle some windows on or off by pressing the corresponding number in your numbers row/number keys (_not__ NumPad!).

+Example:
+* When you see arrows with numbers like ``<- 1-2 ->`` this means you can cycle left (1) or right (2) between pages of the lua script
+* When you see something like ``3 - Show Instructions`` it means you can toggle a specific info window to appear.
+Once you do, a different instruction to hide that window replaces it, and vice-versa

 ## FRLG Initial Seed Bot Instructions
 Due to the rapidly advancing method of generation of Initial Seeds in these games, a Bot that cycles for a desired Initial Seed is provided